AdobeDocs/audience-manager.de-DE/help/using/reference/password-requirements.md

  </tbody>
 </table>

-Weitere Informationen zum Zurücksetzen Ihres Passworts finden Sie unter [Kontoeinstellungen bearbeiten](../features/administration/edit-account-settings.md).
+For information about resetting your password, see [Edit Your Account Settings](../features/administration/edit-account-settings.md).

 **Kontosperre**

 Konten werden nach 5 fehlgeschlagenen Anmeldeversuchen gesperrt.
-Wenden Sie sich an [!DNL Audience Manager] den Administrator Ihres Unternehmens oder an Partnerdienste, um Ihr Konto zu entsperren.
+Contact your company's [!DNL Audience Manager] administrator or a Partner Services representatives to unlock your account.

 **Verlust/Vergessenes Passwort**

-Klicken Sie auf den **[!UICONTROL Forgot password]** Link von der Anmeldeseite, um Ihr Kennwort zurückzusetzen.
+Click the **[!UICONTROL Forgot password]** link from the login page to reset your password.
 Sie erhalten eine automatische E-Mail mit einem temporären Kennwort, das in 24 Stunden abläuft.
 Klicken Sie auf den Link in der E-Email, um auf Ihr Konto zuzugreifen und Ihr Kennwort zurückzusetzen.

 >[!MORE_ LIKE_ THIS]
 >